obfuscated-end-user/knight.ly/README.md

 # knight.ly

-Chess web application written in React.
+Chess web application written in TypeScript and React.